nullchimp/nullchimp/README.md

 ---

+# Meet my Pet Project 🐶

+I've been tinkering with [AI Agent](https://github.com/nullchimp/ai-agent), a lightweight, experimental framework for building memory-augmented, tool-using AI agents.

+Think of it as an AI sandbox: part `playground`, part `lab accident`, and `occasionally useful`

+_Open source, chaotic-neutral, and very much a work in progress_

+---

-## Some of my favorite Buzzwords 🐝
+# Some of my favorite Buzzwords 🐝
 | What I say 💬             | What I mean 🧠                                                |
 |--------------------------|---------------------------------------------------------------|
 | **Developer Experience** | `Building tools to build prompts that build tools`            |